bioinformaticsdotca/10_Simple_Rules/main_page.md

 This workshop is intended to walk through the set up of GitHub pages for use with courses and workshops.

+To do this workshop, you will need to have:

+* a GitHub account
+* git installed on your computer
+* a terminal program (Terminal in Mac/Linux, Cygwin (or similar) on Windows).

 # Day 1 <a id="day1"></a>

 ## Welcome